Dry Eye Treatment in Kelowna

 • Eye fatigue

-Long Term Effects
+Long Term Effects of Dry Eye

 Your eyes need lubrication to function properly—that’s the whole reason they make tears in the first place.
 Without adequate tears, your eyes are more vulnerable to infection.
 You could also suffer from corneal abrasions or ulcers, both of which can be quite serious.

-Soothing Your Dry Eyes
+Diagnosing & Soothing Your Dry Eyes

 Punctal or tear duct plugs are very small medical devices used to treat dry eyes.
 These plugs are inserted into the drainage ducts in your upper and lower eyelids.
 This way, your tears have a chance to evaporate naturally rather than draining away.

-Relief Is an Appointment Away
+Relief From Dry Eyes Is An Appointment Away

 No matter the cause of your dry eye disease, Tutt Street Optometry has a customized solution.
 Please book an appointment to find relief today.